CCI-MOC/kumo-leasing/instructions.md

 HIL allows users to reserve nodes and connect them via isolated networks.

 1. Logon to the kumo-hil-client (available over Internet).
-  `ssh username@kumo-hil.massopen.cloud` (Helpful tips about SSH available in the last section of this document)
+  `ssh username@kumo-hil-client.infra.massopen.cloud` (Helpful tips about SSH available in the last section of this document)

 2. Export your HIL credentials that an admin should have given you.
 In bash, do this